Next Greek parliamentary election: Syriza leadership elections and splits

-After Syriza's mediocre performance at the European Parliament elections, and, rapid and unpopular internal changes to the party, Kasselakis was ousted from the Presidency by a vote of no-confidence in the Central Committee on 7 September and fresh elections were called.
-He was later barred from running by the Central Committee, and left the party during its’ extraordinary Congress, later founding his own movement, Movement for Democracy.
-Sokratis Famellos was ultimately elected as President on 24 November.
+After Syriza's mediocre performance at the European Parliament election, as well as rapid and unpopular internal changes to the party, Kasselakis was ousted from the presidency by a vote of no-confidence in the Central Committee on 7 September and fresh elections were called.
+He was later barred from running by the Central Committee, and left the party during its extraordinary Congress, later founding his own party, Movement for Democracy.
+On 24 November, Sokratis Famellos was ultimately elected as president.

 2023 local elections

-In 8 October 2023, the first round of local (municipal and regional) elections was held, followed by the second round a week later, on 15 October.
+On 8 October 2023, the first round of local (municipal and regional) elections was held, followed by the second round a week later, on 15 October.
 New Democracy lost 5 out of the 12 regions it had been elected in 2019, as well as the two largest municipalities, Athens and Thessaloniki.
-In Athens, ecologist PASOK - backed Haris Doukas was elected mayor on the second round, defeating incumbent New Democracy-backed Kostas Bakoyiannis, after gaining the backing of Kostas Zachariadis, the third-placed candidate backed by Syriza.
-In Thessaloniki, PASOK - backed Stelios Angeloudis defeated New Democracy-backed Konstantinos Zervas on a landslide of 34 points.
+In Athens, PASOK-backed Haris Doukas was elected mayor on the second round, defeating incumbent New Democracy-backed Kostas Bakoyiannis, after getting endorsed by Kostas Zachariadis, the third-placed candidate backed by Syriza.
+In Thessaloniki, Stelios Angeloudis defeated the New Democracy-backed incumbent Konstantinos Zervas on a landslide of 34 points.

 2024 European Parliament election

 In June 2024, European Parliament elections took place.
-New Democracy topped the poll, but at a much lower percentage than the one a year ago at the parliamentary elections, with 28% of the votes and electing 7 MEPs.
-Although opinion polls just two months prior showed PASOK – KINAL coming in second place, Syriza recovered into the second spot, but with 2 fewer MEPs, in total 4, while PASOK – KINAL remained in third place, but elected one more MEP, in total 3.
-Greek Solution and KKE came extremely close in percentages, but ultimately Greek Solution reached the fourth spot, and KKE the fifth, with both electing 2 MEPs with 9% of the vote.
-Niki and Course of Freedom each elected an MEP, and, Voice of Reason crossed the 3% threshold for the first time, electing its leader, Afroditi Latinopoulou as an MEP.
+In Greece, New Democracy topped the poll but with a lower percentage than both the parliamentary, and the previous European ones, with 28% of the votes and electing 7 members of the European Parliament (MEPs).
+Although opinion polls just two months prior showed PASOK – KINAL coming in second place, Syriza recovered into the second spot but with 2 fewer MEPs for a total of 4, while PASOK – KINAL remained in third place but elected one more MEP for a total of 3.
+Greek Solution and KKE came close in percentages but ultimately Greek Solution slightly surpassed KKE, with both electing 2 MEPs, each at around 9% of the vote.
+Niki and Course of Freedom each elected an MEP, and Voice of Reason crossed the 3% electoral threshold for the first time, electing its leader Afroditi Latinopoulou as an MEP.